1926 Major League Baseball season

-The 1926 Major League Baseball season was contested from April 13 to October 10, 1926.
-The St. Louis Cardinals and New York Yankees were the regular season champions of the National League and American League, respectively.
-The Cardinals then defeated the Yankees in the World Series, four games to three.
+The 1926 major league baseball season began on April 13, 1926.
+The regular season ended on September 29, with the St. Louis Cardinals and New York Yankees as the regular season champions of the National League and American League, respectively.
+The postseason began with Game 1 of the 23rd World Series on October 2 and ended with Game 7 on October 10.
+The Cardinals defeated the Yankees, four games to three, capturing their first championship in franchise history.
+Going into the season, the defending World Series champions were the Pittsburgh Pirates from the 1925 season.

 This was the fifth of eight seasons that "League Awards", a precursor to the Major League Baseball Most Valuable Player Award (introduced in 1931), were issued.